Cadecraft/remslice/README.md

 - `tdae` - "todo append-edit": append text to the topmost todo entry, used for making a correction
 - `tdn` - "todo new day": insert the current date as a new `##` header in the todo file
 - `al {shell alias}` - run the command defined by a certain shell alias in the config file
-- `al-ls` - list all available aliases and their file paths
+- `al-ls` - list all available shell and rem aliases and what they refer to

 ## More